Boalmari Upazila: Mythology

 Boalmari has a legendary folk culture.
 It is said that in 1813, a young man named Chand who lived on the banks of the Madhumati River, traveled to the Kamakhya Temple of Assam where he studied magic.
 Returning to Boalmari in the form of a crocodile to show off his talent.
 He muttered a few sounds in a pot of water which he told his wife that if sprinkled on his body, he would become a human again.
 However, his wife fainted in fear.
 The locals then brought out sticks with the intention of killing Chand.
 Moving around in fear, the pot of water accidentally spilled on Chand's tail causing his tail to take a human form.
 After this, the locals realized that this was not a crocodile, but it was actually Chand.
 In a crocodile-humanoid state, Chand retreated to the Madhumati River where he continued his life.
 One day, a British colonial officer shot Chand and killed him, causing him to drown in the Madhumati River.
 In the memory of this incident, a ferry ghat, beel, mouza, and post office in Boalmari were named Nader Chand after the crocodile-man Chand.
 The beel is located in southern Boalmari, just south of Gunbaha.

 Demographics

+As of the 2011 Census of Bangladesh, Boalmari upazila had 56,262 households and a population of 256,658.
+61,713 (24.04%) were under 10 years of age.
+Boalmari had an average literacy rate of 47.33%, compared to the national average of 51.8%, and a sex ratio of 1030 females per 1000 males.
+27,595 (10.75%) of the population lived in urban areas.

 As of the 1991 Bangladesh census, Boalmari has a population of 190159.
 Males constitute 50.63% of the population, and females 49.37%.
 This Upazila's eighteen+ population is 94073.
 The vast majority of Boalmari Upazila's inhabitants are Bengali Muslims.